 This sweet guy has always had a sensitive stomach, but it seems to be getting worse as he ages.
 He’s 8 years old now, for the record.
 (Edited to say that in 2023, he’s 11 and going strong!)

-Although Ozzie is perfect in almost every way, he does have an extremely sensitive stomach.
-We adopted him from a rescue when he was about a year old, and they in turn had pulled him from a shelter.
-He was a stray for several months prior to that, as a puppy, and we will never be sure if that affected his digestive development.
+We adopted Ozzie from a rescue when he was about a year old, and they in turn had pulled him from a shelter.
+He was a stray for several months before that, as a puppy.
+We will never be sure if that time “on the streets” affected his digestive development.